 The Civil Division is a state mandated service of the Sheriff's Office.
 Its purpose and function is to serve and execute the various legal processes issued not only by and for the several non-criminal courts of the state and its subdivisions, but also for the legal community and the general public.
 Departmental and divisional policies and procedures are consistent with New York State and court case law.
 These policies are designed and developed to insure the accurate, expeditious, and judicious service and execution of all matters relating to civil process which includes the Civil Practice Law and Rules (CPLR), Judiciary Law, Real Property Actions and Proceedings Law (RPAPL), Family Court Act (FCA), etc.

-NEW!
 NOW ACCEPTING DEBIT/CREDIT CARDS FOR GARNISHMENT PAYMENTS

 Schenectady County Sheriff Dominic Dagostino has announced that the Civil Division now accepts credit and debit cards for garnishment payments through GovPayNet.
 Individuals who have income executions against them and are facing having their wages garnished can now pay with a major credit, debit or prepaid debit card.

 An income execution is an enforcement instrument issued by the judgment creditor's attorney acting as an officer of the court, or the court clerk, directing the Sheriff to satisfy a money judgment out of the judgment debtor's income.
 The earnings of the debtor and application of the State and Federal rules for payment, calculation and regulation determine the amount of each payment.
 Payments may be paid to the Sheriff either voluntarily or involuntarily through payroll deductions.
 Income executions, which are not paid voluntarily, are served second stage on the debtor's employer.
 The purpose of the second stage service, is to seize the proper amount of money from the debtor's pay.
 The employer is required to forward this specific amount to the Sheriff for application to the account.